-University Communications is the primary source of RIT news and information, helping the university gain local, national, and global recognition.
+University Communications is the primary source of RIT news and information.
 Whether you’re a reporter who needs help with a story or a member of the RIT community with a story to tell, see how we can help you.

 Intersections: The RIT Podcast is a conversation between people whose daily work is making a difference in the world.
 Subscribe to Intersections on iTunes, Spotify or TuneIn, or follow us on Soundcloud.

 The Friendly Fire podcast interviews Justin Pelletier, director of the Cyber Range and Training Center in RIT’s ESL Global Cybersecurity Institute, about cybersecurity training and the importance of diversity and inclusion.